-Every vegetarian knows two things for certain: that your average veggie burger tastes like something an alien would try to feed a cat and that they can always eat Indian.
+Every vegetarian knows two things for certain: that the average veggie burger tastes like something an alien would try to feed a cat and that there’s always chana masala.

-So if you're a vegetarian longing for good food the way Christian Bale dreams of Santa Fe in Newsies, we're here to help.
-Here’s where you can eat non-meaty food that isn’t your usual Indian, Mexican, or pizza.
+So if you’re a vegetarian who longs for good food the way Christian Bale longs for Santa Fe in Newsies, we’re here to help.
+Here’s where you can eat a no-meat meal that isn’t your usual Indian, Mexican, or pizza.
 And non-vegetarians looking for a place to dine with someone who only eats plants should listen up.
 (Some of these places even serve meat.)
 Consider this the Vegetarian Mixtape Vol. 1, and enjoy.

 There’s a lot of falafel in the city, and a lot of it is sad.
 Taïm’s is not.
 It’s small, hot, crispy, and it will temporarily improve your life.
 The fries here are also pretty good, but eat them quickly because they get soggy in their to-go container.
 And if you let this happen, you should know that you can be sued for negligence.
 Come here and pick up a sandwich (with one of three falafels) or a platter if you’re super hungry.
 There isn’t much seating at the West Village location, but the Nolita one has a little more room.